 Korean is a gateway for students to engage with a culture whose art, music, and technological innovations shape lives around the globe.
 Students learn to read, write, and converse in Korean through careful and extensive study of Korean literature, popular culture, and linguistics.
 Distinctive coursework in the major is taught by professors who are leading researchers in their fields.
 Beyond the classroom, students benefit from language-intensive study abroad opportunities, academic resources such as the East Asia Library, and cocurricular options including a Korean singing and reading club.

-South Asian Languages
+South Asian Languages and Cultures

 Indonesian Language & Culture